-When a building is named in recognition of a donor or non-donor honoree that name will generally be effective for the useful life of the facility.
-Notwithstanding the foregoing, the Board of Regents reserves the right at any time to rename a building in the event it determines that name of the building is no longer consistent with the institution's mission and values, or causes harm to the institution's reputation.
+When a building is named in recognition of a donor or non donor honoree that name will generally be effective for the useful life of the facility.

 - b.
 When a building named in recognition of a gift or an individual has reached the end of its useful life and will be replaced or substantially renovated, the replaced or renovated building may be renamed.
 Appropriate recognition of earlier donors and honorees shall be included in or adjacent to the new or renovated building or in an appropriate way on the same campus.
 When a building is proposed for renaming, the institution will make all reasonable efforts to inform in advance the original donor or honorees and their immediate family members, as appropriate. - c.
 A name on a building that was named in recognition of a gift may be removed with approval of the Board of Regents if the donor defaults on the gift. - d.
 The naming of a building, room, part of building, or public space shall not be considered under the following conditions, if it is to be named after a person or persons: - i.
 The person is currently employed by the NSHE. - ii.
 The person is currently serving on the Board of Regents. - iii.
 The person is an elected public official. - e.
-No more than three buildings at the same NSHE institution shall be named for an individual person.
-This limitation does not apply to buildings named for private foundations, companies, or other corporate entities. - f.
+No more than one building at the same NSHE institution shall be named for a single individual.
+Exceptions shall be allowed for buildings named for a private foundation, private donors, or at the request of private donors regardless of being otherwise disqualified under subsection (d) above. - f.
+In the exercise of its discretion, the Board of Regents may waive any limitations contained in subsections (d) and (e). - g.
 In considering potential names for new buildings, both the campus constituents and appropriate community groups shall be consulted, as appropriate.

-- g.
-For buildings 1) located on property not owned by NSHE or 2) built cooperatively in partnership with another entity, the selection of a name to be recommended by the president shall be done in consultation with the partner. - h.
-The president of the institution will recommend the proposed building name to the Chancellor for review.
-The nomination will include biographical data, if applicable. - i.
-After review by the Chancellor, the Chancellor shall forward the recommendation to the Chair of the Board of Regents for consideration by the full Board. - j.
-The Board of Regents may, in its sole discretion, waive any of the provisions or limitations of this Subsection 2.
+- h.
+For buildings 1) located on property not owned by NSHE or 2) built cooperatively in partnership with another entity, the selection of a name to be recommended by the president shall be done in consultation with the partner. - i.
+The president of the institution will recommend the proposed building name to the chancellor for review.
+The nomination will include biographical data, if applicable. - j.
+After review by the chancellor, the chancellor shall forward the recommendation to the Chair of the Board of Regents for consideration by the full Board.